What Animal Lives In The Desert Biome

 • Insects and Arachnids: Scorpions, beetles, ants, spiders

 The ecological roles of these animals are vital for maintaining the balance of the desert ecosystem.
-Herbivores, like desert bighorn sheep, graze on desert vegetation, while carnivores, such as foxes and snakes, control populations of smaller animals.
+And herbivores, like desert bighorn sheep, graze on desert vegetation, while carnivores, such as foxes and snakes, control populations of smaller animals.
 Insects and arachnids play essential roles in pollination, decomposition, and nutrient cycling.
 Each species contributes to the overall health and stability of the desert environment.

 Trends and Latest Developments